-- Radio: the corrections are output to an external radio, serial baud rate should be selected accordingly. - Network: the corrections are uploaded to a Ntrip server or TCP host.
+Radio: the corrections are output to an external radio, serial baud rate should be selected accordingly.

+Network: the corrections are uploaded to a Ntrip server or TCP host.
 The IP address, port, password and mount point of the Ntrip server should be input manually; The IP address and port of the TCP host should be input.

-Four options for data link of Oscar.
+Four options for data link of Oscar / Luka.

-- External Radio: the corrections are transmitted via 25W radio for Oscar. - Internal Radio: the corrections are transmitted via internal 2W radio of Oscar.
-Oscar internal radio currently supports three transmit powers of 0.5W, 1W, and 2W, and supports five protocols, TransEOT, TT450, SOUTH, SATEL, and TRIMMK3, and two corresponding air baud rates 9600bps and 19200bps.
+- > External Radio: the corrections are transmitted via 25W radio. - Internal Radio: the corrections are transmitted via internal 2W radio of Oscar or internal 1.5W radio of Luka.
+Oscar internal radio currently supports three transmit powers of 0.5W, 1W, and 2W, Luka internal radio currently supports two transmit powers of 0.5W and 1.5W, and supports five protocols, TransEOT, TT450, SOUTH, SATEL, and TRIMMK3, and two corresponding air baud rates 9600bps and 19200bps.
 Each protocol supports ten channels and customized frequency.
-Select 0~9 channel on Nuwa will automatically read the corresponding frequency to the channel. - Receiver Network: the corrections are uploaded to Ntrip server or TCP host, or Tersus Caster Service (TCS) using Oscar network.
+Select 0~9 channel on Nuwa will automatically read the corresponding frequency to the channel. - Receiver Network: the corrections are uploaded to Ntrip server or TCP host, or Tersus Caster Service (TCS) using Oscar / Luka network.
+The IP address, port, password and mount point of the host should be input manually. - PDA Network: the corrections are uploaded to Ntrip or TCP host, or Tersus Caster Service (TCS) using a PDA device.
 The IP address, port, password and mount point of the host should be input manually.

-PDA Network: the corrections are uploaded to Ntrip or TCP host, or Tersus Caster Service (TCS) using a PDA device.
-The IP address, port, password and mount point of the host should be input manually.

-[Baud Rate]: the serial baud rate can be selected from 9600 to 921600, the default is 38400bps for David and 115200bps for Oscar.
-The air baud rate for Oscar internal radio can be selected from 9600 and 19200.
+[Baud Rate]: the serial baud rate can be selected from 9600 to 921600, the default is 38400bps for David and 115200bps for Oscar / Luka.
+The air baud rate for Oscar / Luka internal radio can be selected from 9600 and 19200.

-[Differential Format]: CMR, CMR+, RTCM2.3, RTCM3.0 and RTCM3.2 are supported for David; RTCM2.3, RTCM3.0 and RTCM3.2 are supported for Oscar.
+[Differential Format]: CMR, CMR+, RTCM2.3, RTCM3.0 and RTCM3.2 are supported.